ceteke/nifi/README.md

 <br>

 3D Gaussian Splatting (3DGS) revolutionized novel view rendering.
 Instead of inferring from dense spatial points, as implicit representations do, 3DGS uses sparse Gaussians.
-This enables real-time performance but increases space requirements, hindering applications such as immersive communication.
+This enables real-time performance but increases space requirements, hindering rate-constrained applications.
 3DGS compression emerged as a field aimed at alleviating this issue.
 While impressive progress has been made, at low rates, compression introduces artifacts that degrade visual quality significantly.
 We introduce NiFi, a method for extreme 3DGS compression through restoration via artifact-aware, diffusion-based one-step distillation.
 We show that our method achieves state-of-the-art perceptual quality at extremely low rates, down to 0.1 MB, and towards 1000x rate improvement over 3DGS at comparable perceptual performance.

 </details>